SpongePowered/SpongeDocs/source/preparing/git.rst

 #.
 Launch the Terminal.
 #.
 Run ``apt-get install git`` if you are on a Ubuntu or Debian-based distribution.
 Run ``yum install git`` if you are on Fedora.

-There is not a GitHub client available for Linux, unlike Windows and Mac.
+GitHub Desktop is currently not available for Linux, unlike Windows and Mac.

 Rebooting your computer after installing Git is recommended.